 Like many eco-minded people, you might use several high-tech and planet-friendly products in your everyday life.
-Possibilities range from biodegradable trash bags to energy-saving light bulbs.
+Possibilities range from biodegradable trash bags to LED light bulbs.
 Below, let’s take a look at something else you’re probably exposed to every day in some form: fresh produce farmed on properties of all sizes.

 Solar-Powered Farms Are Becoming More Feasible